-On April 14th our state celebrated the 150th anniversary of the day Arkansas voted to ratify the 13th amendment to the Constitution to abolish slavery.
+On April 14th our state will celebrated the 150th anniversary of the day the Arkansas legislature voted to ratify the 13th Amendment abolishing slavery.

 The Arkansas Civil War Sesquicentennial Commission asked churches, public buildings, educational institutions, and individuals around the state to ring bells 13 times at 1 p.m. to celebrate this historic anniversary.
-The Commission held a bell-ringing event at that time on the steps of the State Capitol in Little Rock.
+The Commission will hold a bell-ringing event at that time on the steps of the State Capitol in Little Rock.

 Arkansas was the 21st state to ratify the amendment and the second state in the Confederacy.